Hyperight

 Operational Model

-If an organisation decides to build in-house data team, these are some organisational models for the data team can be used and taken in consideration suggested by Iiris Lahti the Co-founder of AI Roots:
+If an organization decides to build in-house data team, these are some organizational models for the data team can be used and taken in consideration suggested by Iiris Lahti the Co-founder of AI Roots:

-• A centralised model where all data experts are centralised to one team or talent pool operating the data platform or building the data assets.
+• Centralized model where all data experts are centralised to one team or talent pool operating the data platform or building the data assets.

-• A hybrid model is maybe the most common one where the strategic part of the experts is centralised and doing the development work.
+• Hybrid model is maybe the most common one where the strategic part of the experts is centralised and doing the development work.
 Business units working on specific use cases or for particular goals have their experts or experts who have been allocated.

-• The decentralised model is where all data experts work in business units without a centralised team, and even if it seems that is a rare option, there are companies where this model is applicable.
+• Decentralized model is where all data experts work in business units without a centralised team, and even if it seems that is a rare option, there are companies where this model is applicable.

 Each of these models has advantages and disadvantages.
-But, organisations may start with one type of model but switch to a different kind of model through the data journey.
-Where the data team is positioned from an organisational perspective is a step needed to avoid silos and unclear ownership.
-Some of the organisational setups are data teams to be part of the engineering, part of the product, within a business entity (finance or marketing) or as an independent entity(organisations with a good level of data maturity).
+But, organizations may start with one type of model but switch to a different kind of model through the data journey.
+Where the data team is positioned from an organizational perspective is a step needed to avoid silos and unclear ownership.
+Organizations can initially adopt one data model but may transition to another during their data journey.
+Positioning the data team within the organization is crucial to prevent silos and ensure clear ownership.
+Organizational setups for data teams can include integration with engineering, product, business entities (finance or marketing), or operating independently (organizations with advanced data maturity).

 Trades of High Performing Data Teams

-Having a high-performing team is what separates organisations from the competition.
+Having a high-performing team is what separates organizations from the competition.
 But what contributes to the high-performing team?
 Iiris Lahti, from AI Roots, lists these trades:

 • Value.
 The team should be aware and know how to create business value through every project, use case, and data product.